Andra Soni

-Andra Soni (ᮃᮔ᮪ᮓᮢ ᮞᮧᮔᮤ; born 12 August 1976) is an Indonesian businessman and politician of the Gerindra party who is the 5th governor of Banten since February 2025.
+Andra Soni (born 12 August 1976) is an Indonesian businessman and politician of the Gerindra party who is the 5th governor of Banten since February 2025.
 He was previously a member of Banten's provincial legislature in 2014–2024 and its speaker in 2019–2024.
 He originated from West Sumatra, moving to Tangerang as a teen before eventually starting a logistics company.

 Early life

 Andra Soni was born to Zainal Abidin and Yasni on 12 August 1976 in Payakumbuh, West Sumatra.
 Zainal was a farmer, but later moved to Pekanbaru to work in construction before illegally immigrating to Malaysia to work at palm oil plantations there.
 Soni completed his elementary school in Malaysia before returning to Indonesia to continue his education.
 He moved to Ciledug in Tangerang and lived with his brother, completing high school with financial support from his landlord (a son of Indonesia's first interior minister Wiranatakusumah V).